Jack12816/greppy/docs/guide/31_auth.md

 # Authentication

-Greppy provides an authentication system which is based on adapters and handlers.
-The authentication process is splitted into two parts, where the input (eg. username and password) which comes from the user will be handled by authentication handlers and the datasource on which this inputs will be verified by one or many adapters.
+Greppy provides an authentication system, which is based on adapters and handlers.
+The authentication process is splitted into two parts, where the input (eg. username and password), which comes from the user, will be handled by authentication handlers and the datasource on which this inputs will be verified by one or many adapters.

 ## Adapters

-An adapter is a simple component that only performes authentication against a datasource and returns the result.
+An adapter is a simple component that just performs authentication against a datasource and returns the result.
 The adapter is like an interface to a datasource and the datasource acts like a whitelist.
 Such an adapter can additionaly be stuck into a handler, giving the opportunity